 Rob Pickels 33:10

-I love doing my base rides and ERG mode of the trade.
+I love doing my base rides and ERG mode on the trainer.

 Trevor Connor 33:16